sagemath/trac_to_gh/Issue 9537.md

 # Issue 9537: trial_division in Sage is really slow

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9537

 Original creator: was